 Stage 1: "Who is Jack Elam?"Stage 2: "Get me Jack Elam."

 Stage 3: "I want a Jack Elam type."

 Stage 4: "I want a younger Jack Elam."

 Stage 5: "Who is Jack Elam?"

 Many Western stars speak affectionately of him.
-Take for example Clint Walker talking about him in an interview.
+Take for example Clint Walker talking about him (external link) in an interview.
 Ernest Borgnine said in his memoirs that he tried to model himself on Jack when he did Emperor of the North in 1973.
 Almost every Western actor has a good Jack story and remembers him fondly.

 Several commented on his gambling skills.
 You didn’t want to join a card game on the set if Jack was playing.
 You’d go home broke.
 There was little Mr. Elam liked better than Cutty Sark, a good cigar and a hand of poker.

 There are endless clips of him on YouTube, a whole lot of fun.
 He’s shot down by everyone under the sun from Little Joe to Susan Hayward.
 Just put JACK ELAM in the search box.
 My all-time favorite is his ten-second Canada Dry commercial (also external link) in which Broderick Crawford is also utterly magnificent.

 In 1994, Elam was deservedly inducted into the Hall of Great Western Performers of the National Cowboy and Western Heritage Museum.